The UB Annual Security Report is available to all current UB students and employees and to all prospective UB students and employees upon request.

 Student Health Services

 Student Health Services provides high-quality medical services and patient education for all UB students.
-Our team of health care providers — including board-certified physicians, physician assistants, nurse practitioners, registered nurses and medical support staff — offers primary care, preventative treatment and specialty services designed to meet the needs of our students.
+Our team of healthcare providers — including board-certified physicians, physician assistants, nurse practitioners, registered nurses, and medical support staff — offers primary care, preventative treatment, and specialty services designed to meet the needs of our students.

 Health Promotion

-Students of Concern Team
+Students of Concern Committee

 Most campus facilities are open to the public under existing campus policies, with the exception of residence areas, which are limited to residents and guests.
 University police officers conduct foot patrols of campus buildings and residence halls.
 All residential entry doors are controlled through a card access system, and rooms are provided with locks and door viewers.
 Non-residential facilities are generally locked at night and several buildings are equipped with card access systems.
 University Police provides 24-hour-a-day vehicle and foot patrol protection on all University at Buffalo properties owned by the State University of New York.
 Most campus facilities, with the exception of residential areas, are open to the public during day and evening hours when classes are in session.
 The general public can attend cultural and recreational events on campus but have limited access to campus buildings.
 Many Campus buildings are locked at night and when classes are not in session.
 Locked campus buildings are accessible only to faculty, staff, and students with proper identification and access cards or keys.
 University at Buffalo’s Facility Access Controls Policy governs the use of nonresidential campus buildings, including the opening and closing of facilities and after-hours use by students, faculty, and staff.

-University Police, Facilities Planning, and Environmental Health and Safety staff members routinely review and modify the physical surroundings—campus lighting, building security, blue-light phones, escort vans, signage—to enhance security and safety .
+University Police, Facilities Planning, and Environmental Health and Safety staff members routinely review and modify the physical surroundings—campus lighting, building security, blue-light phones, escort vans, signage—to enhance security and safety.
 Campus community members with security concerns should contact University Police directly.

 Residence Halls